Komodo/komodo-website/src/pages/blog/2014-07/workspace-save-and-restore-macro.html.md

 ---
-title: Easy Workspace Save and Open tool
+title: Workspace Save and Restore Macro
 author: Carey Hoffman
-date: 2014-07-07
+date: 2014-07-07 06:00
-tags: [macro, javascript, quote, files, save, workspace, DOM]
+tags: [macro, javascript, restore, workspace]
-description: A Komodo startup macro that injects a menu element at startup into the Tools menu, allowing users to save a current workspace(all the currently open files).
+description: A Komodo startup macro that injects a menu element at startup into the Tools menu, allowing users to save the current workspace (all the currently opened files) and restore previously saved ones.
 layout: blog
 ---